 I’ve never really had the chance to learn to enjoy coffee, but my caffeine sensitivity is so bad that I can’t even drink regular tea, so we have to buy decaf or herbal.
 There are worse things to be sensitive to, but it can get a little annoying at times.

-Those of you not living in Canada may not have had the chance to try one, but if sweetened iced coffee drinks are your thing, you’d probably love Tim Horton’s iced cappuccinos as much as I do.
-Unfortunately, iced cappuccinos contain both caffeine and refined sugar, so they’re pretty much the worst thing I could possibly drink, and I always come to regret it whenever I give in and buy one.
+Since iced cappuccinos contain both caffeine and refined sugar, they’re pretty much the worst thing I could possibly drink.
+I always come to regret it whenever I give in and buy one.

-That’s where this recipe comes in.
-It’s not an exact copycat recipe, but it’s just as delicious as the real thing, and the best part is that you can tailor it to suit any dietary preferences, restrictions or sensitivities you might have!
+That’s where this easy iced cappuccino recipe comes in.
+It’s not an exact copycat recipe, but it’s just as refreshing and delicious as the real thing, and the best part is that you can tailor it to suit any dietary preferences, restrictions or sensitivities you may have!

 I’ve even converted my husband, who has never in his life purchased an iced cappuccino from Tim Horton’s, but now asks me to make extra whenever I’m making one for myself so he can enjoy it alongside me!